PHeonix25/PHeonix25.github.io/_posts/2017-05-20-Making-fgitvis.md

 # OK, so why F#?

 I've been a big fan of F# for quite some time.
-My first public commit to GitHub was [in 2015][yfskoans] completing some of the awesome [F# Koans][fskoans] -- which in my opinion is a great way to jump right in in!
+My first public commit to GitHub was [in 2015][fskoans-me] completing some of the awesome [F# Koans][fskoans] -- which in my opinion is a great way to jump right in in!

 Recently, there seems to be a bit of a "resurgence" of sorts.
-A lot more people around me are talking about it and there's been a whole lot more interest at local user-groups and it's momentum is [continuing at Build][fsch9vid].
+A lot more people around me are talking about it and there's been a whole lot more interest at local user-groups (including a [F# talk][mvincze-fs] [Mark Vincze][mvincze] gave next to mine at [Amsterdam.Net][adamnetmu]) and it's momentum is [continuing at Build][fsch9vid].

 Devon and I were talking about the "magic" of type-providers after watching [this video][fsch9vid] and seeing him step through the Wikipedia article on Presidents - I won't spoil it, but you should watch it!